-While all of us dog owners love our dogs, dog aggression ranks highly in list of problem behavior that we want to eradicate.
+While all of us dog owners love our furry companions, dog aggression ranks highly in the list of problem behavior that we want to eradicate.
 Although dogs have been domesticated over many thousands of years, our canine companions still occasionally demonstrate some behaviors that would serve them well in the wild but may be less than ideal for living in human homes.

-1. Dog aggression towards strange dogs on walks
+Tackling aggression on walks

 Dogs that show aggression on walks will benefit greatly from professional help, especially if it’s a severe case of dog aggression and/or if your dog is difficult for you to control.
 However, there are steps you can try at home, if your dog is mild enough to be controlled and you can do so safely.

 First, focus on basic obedience; ensure that your dog is dependably trained to sit, stay, lay down, and come.
 Work on these commands in a quiet area first, then expand to asking your dog to obey these commands even while distracted.

 Stop for the day once you reach the point where your dog is struggling to obey.
 After repeating this process for several days, you should gradually progress to a point where your dog is still obedient even when the other dog is standing just across the street.
 This process requires commitment, but it’s the best way to address dog aggression towards strange dogs.

-2. Dog aggression towards other dogs in the home
+Aggression towards other dogs in the home

 There are two different types of dog aggression: aggression towards dogs outside the home (as described above) and aggression towards other dogs within the home.
 These two types of aggression differ in their underlying causes and management.

 Aggression between housemates is an emergency.
 Fighting dogs can seriously injure each other.
 They can also injure you, their owner, if you attempt to intervene in a fight.
 If your dogs have shown any signs of significant aggression towards each other, take immediate steps to keep them separated at all times to prevent further fights.

 Barking at sounds, people, or even nothing at all

 Dogs use barking as a form of communication.
 Although barking is a normal behavior, it can become irritating if you have a dog that barks all the time!
 Dogs bark for a number of reasons, but the most common reasons include territorial or alarm barking (directed at possible intruders) and attention-seeking.

 The easiest way to manage territorial barking is to limit your dog’s ability to see what’s going on outside.
 This may be as simple as closing blinds or curtains on the front of your house, or you may need to buy the best dog crate you can find that features a cover.

 If your dog’s barking is an attention-seeking behavior, it’s important to make sure you aren’t reinforcing the behavior.
 When your dog is barking, make every possible effort to completely ignore him.
 Don’t yell, don’t make eye contact, and don’t engage in any way.
 Look away from your dog and leave the room.
 When your dog stops barking, then you can look at him and give him attention.
 Over time, most dogs will learn that barking no longer results in attention.

-4. Jumping up during greetings
+Jumping up during greetings